brianmulder/runpod-textgen-stack/README.md

 1. Copy `.env.example` to `.env` and fill in the variables.
 2. Run `./bin/bootstrap.sh` to launch the pod.
 The script uploads `setup-stunnel.sh` and configures TLS.
-   It maps the public port assigned by RunPod back to `https://localhost:8443`.
+   It maps the pod's HTTPS ports back to `https://localhost:8443` for the UI and `https://localhost:8444` for the API.
-3. Point your OpenAI-compatible client to `https://localhost:8443/v1`.
+3. Point your OpenAI-compatible client to `https://localhost:8444/v1`.
 4. When finished, run `./bin/nuke.sh` to stop the pod.

 All scripts require Bash on WSL and `runpodctl` installed.